UWCubeSat/HS2-EPS-flightSW/README.md

 - If you want to see the changes, any status on git, you can see it by `git status` With this command, you can also check which branch you are currently on.

+- If you want to stage your changes, you can do `git add <file>...` You can check if your changes are staged by `git status`.

 - You can commit whenever you want from your branch (not main) by `git commit -m <message>` When you commit, it's nice to have descriptive message.